PROFILE

 China and trying to avoid dependence on either.

-Following Kim Il Sung's 1984 visit to Moscow,
+Following Kim Il-sung's 1984 visit to Moscow,

 there was an improvement in Soviet-D.P.R.K.